 Credit, three hours.
 (Hylen) (Same as NT641.)

 This course explores the roles and authority of women in the early church (first to fourth centuries) and the ways this history is used in modern arguments about women's leadership.
-(Race, Ethnicity, and Gender)
+(Race, Ethnicity, Gender, and/or Global Contexts)